CIS565-Fall-2014/Project-1/README.md

-Project 1
+Project 1: Introduction to CUDA
 =========

-# Project 1 : Introduction to CUDA
+# Answer to Qs

 How does changing the tile and block sizes change performance?
 Why?